 Abraham Heschel (1907-1972) was Professor of Ethics and Mysticism at the Jewish Theological Seminary of America, and was internationally renowned as a scholar, author, and civil rights activist.
 Many consider him the most significant Jewish theologian of the 20th century.
 His works have appealed to Jews and Christians alike.
 The Rev. Richard John Neuhaus, president of the Institute on Religion and Public Life, has written “For Jews and Christians beyond numbering, Abraham Joshua Heschel was a spiritual mentor who changed our lives in ways that we are still trying to understand.”

 Dr. Heschel’s book Man is Not Alone is a profound and poetic examination of how we sense God’s presence, explore it, accept it, and build a life upon it.
-In a three part series from November 14, 2004 to December 12, 2004, we explored some of Dr. Heschel’s spiritual insights, and discussed how they impact our Christian journeys.
+In this three part series, we explored some of Dr. Heschel’s spiritual insights, and discussed how they impact our Christian journeys.

 Presentation 1 was by David Monyak; presentations 2 and 3 by Linda Monyak